camunda/camunda-docs-manual/content/update/patch-level.md

 * Exchange Camunda BPM libraries, tools and webapps (EAR, RAR, Subsystem (JBoss), Shared Libs) - essentially, follow the [installation guide]({{< relref "installation/full/index.md" >}}) for your server.
 * Restart the server

-# Application with Embedded Process Engine
+# Application With Embedded Process Engine

 In case you use an embedded process engine inside your Java Application, you need to

 1. update the Process Engine librarayin your dependency management (Apache MAven, Gradle ...),
 2. re-package the application,